pulumi/docs/content/blog/adopting-existing-cloud-resources-into-pulumi/index.md

 Because the `import` is provided in code, it can be configured in several different ways.
 You can look up import ids from Pulumi config instead of hard-coding them into programs, construct ids from predictable names based on program parameters, or even conditionally add the `import: <id>` property depending on whether one wants to deploy a stack in "adoption" or "creation" mode.

 Import can be used for a wide variety of adoption scenarios, from importing a single resource to migrating an entire stack from an existing tool like Terraform.
 You can even automate an entire migration process across dozens of instances of infrastructure deployment.
+For small numbers of resources, you can just paste in individual resource IDs.
+For larger conversions, you can create a mapping of cloud resource ids (in JSON, CSV, or any other format) and load that into your Pulumi program with something like `import: idMapping[name]`.
+If you are importing or migrating dozens of stacks, you can even select between which of these mappings to use via a Pulumi config setting.

 ### Walkthrough of Adopting Existing Infrastructure to Pulumi